Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-scripts.md

 };
 ```

-**5. Check whether the user is a member of some group**
+**5. Check whether the user is a member of some group using an inbuilt function**

 Now check whether user is a member of any of the group `admin` or `manager`.
 We have this utility function [isMemberOfAnyOfGroups(user, groups)](conditional-auth-js-api-reference/#ismemberofanyofgroups-user-groups) to check whether the use is a member of any of the groups in the list.

+Refer the [inbuilt functions](conditional-auth-js-api-reference.md) to get to know more existing functions.

 ```js
 var groupsToStepUp = ['admin', 'manager'];